xiaoran007/GRP-AVM/README.md

 * flask
 * bootstrap-flask

-For other dependent packages, see Requirements.txt.
+For other dependent packages, see requirements.txt and environment.yml.

 ### Virtual Environment
 It is recommended to use a virtual environment and use conda as the manager.